X509Certificate Constructor (Byte, String, X509KeyStorageFlags)

 rawDatadoes not accept input data formatted in the PKCS #12 format.

-Silverlight for Windows PhoneIf you pass an invalid X509KeyStorageFlags value when you create an X509Certificate, a NotSupportedException occurs instead of ArgumentException.
+Windows PhoneIf you pass an invalid X509KeyStorageFlags value when you create an X509Certificate, a NotSupportedException occurs instead of ArgumentException.